14/08/21 Chelsea 3 Crystal Palace 0

 It is also symptomatic of the ever changing nature of top level football to consider where Chelsea & coach Frank Lampard were as we teetered on the Covid cliff edge at those Liverpool & Everton games in March 2020.
 Those victories underlined the team’s ability to compete for domestic trophies & Top 4 placings despite the transfer ban in place that season.
 A few weeks earlier a sobering 0-3 home defeat to a superb Bayern Munich team seemed to illustrate just how far away from being a serious Champions League prospect the club now were.
 Lampard ended the first Covid hit season with a Top 4 place & a disappointing FA Cup Final defeat.
 Thomas Tuchel ended last season with a scrambled Top 4 place courtesy of a superb run of away wins & (of all teams!)
 Spurs winning at Leicester on the last day of the season.
 There was also another diasappointing FA Cup Final defeat.
 The victory in the Champions League, deserved & astonishing in equal measure, was a stunning feather in Tuchel’s cap & also a vindication of both the squad investment under Lampard the previous Summer, & a comprehensive Group stage qualification under his watch too.
 Tuchel’s team overcoming Atletico & Real Madrid en route to beating Man City in Porto was a dazzling achievement though, all the more so when recalling the glaring gulf in class so evident against Bayern the season before.

 A happy day for Trevoh & a happy day for me.
 Back on the Fulham Road, as we pour out of the ground after the final whistle, one hoarse Palace fan on the way out is loudly, bitterly & swearily informing us Chelsea fans that our support is not terribly good.
 Or something like that.
 Call yourself a proper Palace fan fella, you’re not even wearing black.
 He is 6 foot 4 & 15 stone of solid muscle though so needless to say I keep such smartarsed thoughts to myself.
-No sweat mate, we are all in the gutter but some of us are looking at the stars.
+No sweat mate, as Oscar Wilde would doubtless have told you, we are all in the gutter but some of us are looking at the stars.
 Champions League winning stars at that.
-The chequered history of Chelsea Fooball Club suggests any current feelings of invincibility will likely crash & burn sooner rather than later.
+The chequered history of Chelsea Football Club suggests any current feelings of invincibility will likely crash & burn sooner rather than later.
 For now though we’re feeling, well, glad all over.